EleanaGrimshaw/unity-basic-training/step-by-step/MyFistCustomComponent.md

    [- see more for Unity Input System](https://docs.unity3d.com/ScriptReference/Input.html)

 * #### step 5 - change cube material if key was pressed
-Similarly to how we stored the cube's existing material in a Material variable in Start(), we are now going to **set** this material instead.
+Similarly to how we stored the cube's existing material inside a Material variable during Start(), we are now going to **set** the cube's material instead.
+We are going to set it to the new_material.
 ```
  void Update()
     {